Lisa Snowdon: Charitable activities

 In 2008, Snowdon participated in a celebrity edition of The Apprentice as part of the BBC's biennial Sport Relief event.
 In 2010, she became an Ambassador of Capital FM's Help a Capital Child charity.

 In November 2010, after turning on the Bond Street Christmas Lights, Snowdon was rushed to hospital and diagnosed with viral meningitis.
 As a result, she began raising money and acting as an ambassador for the Meningitis Trust.

 Personal life

 Snowdon dated Dave Loeffler from US band E.Y.C. for three years.
-She was also in a five-year on/off relationship with actor George Clooney from 2000 until 2005.
-Their relationship was well reported in the tabloids on both sides of the Atlantic.
-After 14 months of dating, Snowdon revealed in 2017 her engagement to her boyfriend George Smart.
-When Snowdon appeared on I'm a Celebrity...Get Me Out of Here!, she revealed that a series of difficult relationships were what put her off having children.

-Snowdon lives in Epping Forest, and has a flat in Camden, north London, which she uses during the week.